A Reduction of Input/Output Logics to SAT: Reductions to SAT

 \section{Reductions to SAT}

 Reductions of the \problem\ problem in unconstrained and constrained I/O logic reasoning to a sequence of SAT problems is given.
 The main idea is to represent the (infinite) output set of an I/O logic output operator by a finite set of representatives.
 Let $\Phi$ be a set of formulas.
 A \emph{finite base} $\mathbf{B} \subseteq L$ of $\Phi$ is a finite set of formulas such that each formula of $\Phi$ is entailed by it, i.e., $\mathbf{B} \vdash \phi$ for each $\phi \in \Phi$.
-Since the underlying logic is compact and the set of norms is assumed to be finite, such finite bases always exist.
+With the goal of logic automation in mind, the \problem\ problem instances considered in this work are assumed to be finite in the following sense: The vocabulary of $L$ (i.e., set of propositional atoms) is finite, and both the input $A$ and the set of norms $N$ are finite.
+In this setting, it is guaranteed that finite bases for the (deductively closed) output sets always exist.
 The construction of the bases is reduced to procedures that use SAT decisions as subroutines.
 Once a basis is constructed, checking whether a formula is entailed by it (and hence in the output set) can again be decided by a SAT problem.
 In the following, $\unsat(\Phi)$ denotes the SAT problem of showing unsatisfiability of $\Phi \subseteq L$.